Harshita-Kohli/Namaste-React/README.md

   - If we **encounter any bug in a particular functionality of our Modular code**, we have **a localised bug** i.e. we can easily figure our that the **bug arises from which module**.
 Now we can simply **test that component/module and resolve the bug**.
 Otherwise, we would have to **find the bug in that one single big module of the app, which would be very difficult.
 Thus Modularity makes our code more Testable!**

 #### 7. What are Custom Hooks?
 How to identify their need?
-- We know React Hooks are utility functions provided by React developers.
-They are simply JS functions exported by the React library, which we can reuse any number of times in our app.
+- We know **React Hooks are utility functions provided by React developers**.
+They are **simply JS functions exported by the React library**, which we can reuse any number of times in our app.
-- Similarly, we can write our own Custom Hooks in our code.
+- Similarly, we can **write our own Custom Hooks in our code.**
 - **TO IDENTIFY THEIR NEED:**
-  - To create a Custom Hook is not mandatory, but a good practice!
+  - To create a Custom Hook is not **mandatory, but a good practice**!
   - Whenever we find that **a single component is dealing with more than 1 responsibility, we must think of bringing SRP into it by abstracting some "utility functionality" outside it.**
   - Suppose one component `<Body/>` is responsible for **fetching data from an API** as well as **rendering that data using JSX**.
 We must think of keeping only 1 aim for this component.
   - So we can create a **custom hook that actually fetches data from an API endpoint and returns that data**.